-- Nonessential visitors, volunteers, and activities with people who are not fully vaccinated should be limited, particularly when there is moderate-to-high COVID-19 transmission in the community. - Layered prevention strategies for school-sponsored sports and extracurricular activities should be implemented and continued from the 2020-21 school year based on guidance from the KHSAA.
-Fully vaccinated persons do not need to wear a mask or physically distance.
+- Nonessential visitors, volunteers, and activities with people who are not fully vaccinated should be limited, particularly when there is moderate-to-high (orange or red) COVID-19 transmission in the community. - Layered prevention strategies for school-sponsored sports and extracurricular activities should be implemented and continued from the 2020-21 school year based on guidance from the KHSAA.
+Fully vaccinated persons do not need to physically distance but are recommended to wear a mask in indoor settings when community transmission is substantial or high (orange or red).
 Students who are not fully vaccinated and participate in indoor sports or other indoor higher-risk activities are recommended to continue wearing masks and keeping physical distance as much as possible.
-Schools should consider using screening testing for student athletes and adult participants who are not fully vaccinated. - Levels of community transmission may be used as a factor for determining the implementation of layered prevention strategies.
-Community transmission is defined as total new cases per 100,000 persons in the past 7 days (low, 0-9; moderate 10-49; substantial, 50-99, high, ≥100) and percentage of positive tests in the past 7 days (low, <5%; moderate, 5-7.9%; substantial, 8-9.9%; high, ≥10%).
+Schools should consider using screening testing for student athletes and adult participants who are not fully vaccinated.